-- Hypovitaminosis A is a deficiency caused by low levels of vitamin A from a diet deficient in green vegetables or plant matter. - Vitamin A is important for the normal function of the skin, respiratory tract and eyes. - In the wild, animals will eat plants containing carotene which is then converted to true vitamin-A in the body. - In captivity diets deficient in plant material such as commercial food mixes can lead to low vitamin A.
+- Hypovitaminosis A is a deficiency caused by low levels of vitamin A in the diet - Vitamin A is important for the normal function of the skin, respiratory tract and eyes. - In the wild, in addition to a wide range of invertebrates and other animal matter, most terrapins will eat plants containing carotene which is then converted to true vitamin-A in the body.
+In captivity, diets deficient in plant material such as shrimps or some dried turtle mixed food can lead to low vitamin A.